Copyright © 2024 Michael A. Brown

 (Rev. 20:14)

-‘But the
+‘But

-the fiery lake of burning sulphur.
-This
+be in the fiery lake of burning sulphur.

-is the second death.’
+This is the second death.’

 (Rev. 21:8)

-This second death consists of the destruction of both
+second death consists of the destruction of both body and soul in the lake of

-this second death at all.
-They
+Christ are not subject to this second death at all.
+They experience eternal life in heaven (Rev.

 1.b.